Dolphins clinch playoff berth after beating Jets 11-6

 On the Jets’ last-ditch effort with time running out, they lateraled the ball a few times before Elijah Moore fumbled, the ball was recovered by Garrett Wilson and he was ruled to be tackled in the end zone for a safety.

+“Everybody gave it their all,” Jets linebacker C.J.
+Mosley said.
+“Comparing last year to now, there’s so much improvement, so much building to talk about.”

 The Jets reached midfield with 7:28 left on a 27-yard penalty after a defensive pass interference call on Dolphins cornerback Kader Kohou.
-That drive ended in a punt by an offense that had fewer than 200 total yards.
+That drive ended in a punt by an offense that finished with just 187 total yards.

 The Jets had tied it with about 12 minutes left on a 35-yard field goal by Greg Zuerlein.
 Joe Flacco led the team down the field on a 14-play, 75-yard drive.

+“Hasn’t always been perfect, but I believe everything that I went through set me up and prepared me for this moment,” Thompson said.
+“I had so much confidence coming into this game because looking back at this year, it was like, ‘What have I not experienced?’
+I’m ready for this.”

-Thompson had a full week of first-team practice reps after replacing the injured Teddy Bridgewater in last Sunday’s loss at New England.
-He completed 20 of 31 passes for 152 yards.
+Thompson started his second game of the season after replacing the injured Teddy Bridgewater in last Sunday’s loss at New England.
+Bridgewater, who dislocated the pinkie finger on his throwing hand, was in for Tua Tagovailoa.

+Tagovailoa remains in the concussion protocol after sustaining his second known concussion of the season on Christmas against Green Bay.
+McDaniel did not say whether Tagovailoa might be available against the Bills.

 Miami punted on two of its first four drives.
 The other two ended in a turnover on downs and a 37-yarder by Sanders.